darxiteya/TheFuture/README.md

 - Story concept and game design by [Darxiteya].
 - Developed as part of the XAMK Open University course on Introduction to Video Games Creation.
+- Developed using Unity game engine and C#.
 - Published on [itch.io](https://itch.io/).